8/14/17 iWatermark Pro 2.0.2 released. New Features are all in the Changelog. Give us your feedback, issues and suggestions. Thanks!

 - iWatermark processes RAW images which most don’t.

 - iWatermark can add or remove IPTC/XMP info during batch processing of photos.

-- IMPORTANT – with iWatermark you can use photos of different resolutions and orientations in a batch and still keep the watermark on each photo looking the same because of the Scale and Location tools.
+- IMPORTANT – with iWatermark you can use photos of different resolutions and orientations in a batch and still keep the watermark on each photo looking the same because of the Scaling tool.
 Scale means a watermark can take an exact percentage of the width no matter the resolution or orientation of each photo.

 - iWatermark has a sophisticated watermark editor that can create text, text arc, text banner, graphic, vector, line, QR, metadata and resize watermarks.

 - iWatermark can create a watermark that embeds IPTC/XMP data each time its used with or without a visible watermark.
 Great for news organizations.

 - iWatermark is extremely fast which is important as file sizes and processing of batches continues to grow.